Nexmo/station/_tutorials/olympus/link-application-to-facebook.md

 ---
 title: Link your Nexmo application to your Facebook Page
-description: In this Task you see how to link your Nexmo application to a Facebook Page.
+description: In this step you learn how to link your Nexmo application to a Facebook Page.
 A Nexmo Messages and Dispatch application can be linked to any number of external accounts, where an external account could be of type `messenger`, `viber_service_msg` or `whatsapp`.
 Linking of a Nexmo application can be achieved through the Dashboard or the External Accounts API.
-This Task uses the Dashboard to implement the link.
+This step uses the Dashboard to implement the link.
 ---

 # Link your application to your Facebook Page